shashankb2003/Visualisation_of_Learning_Trees/README.md

 This repository contains 3 files
-1.feature_imp.ecl- Visualises the feature importance of each independent feature in the form of a bar graph
+1. feature_imp.ecl- Visualises the feature importance of each independent feature in the form of a bar graph

-2.mutualinfo.ecl- Visualises the mutual information between each independent and the dependent feature in the form of a bar graph
+2. mutualinfo.ecl- Visualises the mutual information between each independent and the dependent feature in the form of a bar graph

-3.splitpoint.eclnb- Visualises the split points of each independent feature as points on a bar graph showcasing each feature's min-max values.
+3. splitpoint.eclnb- Visualises the split points of each independent feature as points on a bar graph showcasing each feature's min-max values.

-**Results:**\n
+**Results:**
 Note that all models are trained on the IRIS dataset.

 1. feature_imp.ecl